Action Item (as stated with DEI strategic plan launch in 2016)

-The university will convene a DEI Facilities Working Group to establish campuswide guidelines for new construction that support a more accessible and inclusive physical environment.
+The university will convene a DEI Facilities Working Group to establish campuswide guidelines for new construction and existing facilities that support a more accessible and inclusive physical environment.
 The working group will partner with units across campus whose missions support accessibility and inclusion.

-In Year Three, the U-M Student IDEA (Inclusion, Diversity, Equity, and Accessibility) Board was created to assess U-M’s infrastructure in terms of its ability to support and include students who are impacted by barriers within the university culture relating to disability, accessibility or ableism.
-The specific task was to generate actionable recommendations that could be attained within a short-to-medium-term timeline, in a collective and collaborative way.
+Over the course of the five-year DEI Strategic Plan (DEI 1.0), the DEI Facilities Working Group expanded into the U-M Student IDEA (Inclusion, Diversity, Equity and Accessibility) Board.
+The Student IDEA Board was formalized in Year Three, and is executing a wide array of initiatives to ensure that U-M’s infrastructure supports students (as well as faculty and staff) who are or may be impacted by barriers within the university culture relating to disability, accessibility or ableism.
 Using an approach the Board referred to as Universal Design for Living, members set about the work of creating an institution that is both accessible and proactive in all aspects.
-In December of Year Four, they presented their recommendations.
-Since then, the Provost Office has planned and implemented strategies for achieving a number of those initiatives.
-This work is ongoing.
+During Year Four and Year Five, the Provost Office planned and engaged key strategies to implement recommendations from the Board.
+While the work is ongoing, a number of recommendations have already been advanced:

 Responsibility: Office of the Provost and the Office of University Facilities and Operations